 Radio: East Pocho Community College student radio (K-POCHO FM 89.3) will once again feature a 24-hour Father’s Day Music Marathon starting just after midnight Sunday morning, according to Program Director Queso Quesem.
 “We’ve got a great bunch of artists lined up,” he said:

 We’ve got the Mamas and the Papas, Band of Fathers, Father, Father Tiger, the Father Ryan High School Marching Band, Father Murphy (they’re from Italy), Father Christmas Band, Father Jack, Father Hennepin, Father Sapienza, Father Son and Friends, Father Al And The Jazz Congregation, Your Father’s Mustache Band, Father John Misty, D-A-D and The Dad Band.
 We’ll hear from David Rybka & The Victorian Dad Band, the Bad Dad Band and Gay Dad.
 Don’t miss Daddy the Band, Daddy Band, the Daddy Mack Blues Band, Big Bad Voodoo Daddy, Big Daddy and Big Daddy Weave.
 Hang in for Papa, Papa Roach and Papa Grows Funk.
 And stay tuned for songs by Grandpa’s Band, Grandpa Banana and Grandpa’s Family Band.

-Book Signing: Alternative Editor Mosca Mexican reads from his new book Choco USA at the Rubén Salazar Library Saturday at 2 PM.
+Book Signing: Alternative Editor Mosca Mexican reads from his new book Choco USA at the Rubén Salazar Library parking lot today at 2 PM.
 Choco USA tells the magically-realistic story of how a bitter bean from Mexico became America’s “go to” sweet treat.

 Sign made here.
 Fatherhood joke attributed to Red Buttons.